learn-co-curriculum/sinatra-basics/README.md

 ### Sinatra Controllers: `app.rb`

 `config.ru` requires a valid Sinatra Controller to `run`.
-A Sinatra Controller is simply a ruby class that inherits from `Sinatra::Base`.
-This inheritance transforms into a web application by giving it a Rack-compatible interface behind the scenes via the Sinatra framework.
+A Sinatra Controller is simply a Ruby `Class` that inherits from `Sinatra::Base`.
+This inheritance transforms our plain old Ruby class into a web application by giving it a Rack-compatible interface through inheriting from the "base" of the Sinatra framework.
 Open `app.rb`

 ```ruby
 class Application < Sinatra::Base